Omar-B-Maldonado/Sudoku-Solution-Validator/README.md

         a) calls a specific validating method based on the purpose of its runnable

-        b) stores the method's returned boolean value in its runnable's validity variable.
+        b) stores the method's returned boolean value in its runnable's isValid variable.

   4) Calls joinAllThreads() on the instance